Helping Indigenous Communities Stay Connected in Light of COVID-19: Factsheets

 Working group members:

 Memory Keepers Medical Discovery Team (MK-MDT) faculty, Dr. Kristen Jacklin; Elder in Residence, Rick Smith; and staff members, Drs.
-Melissa Blind and Andrine Lemieux, Jessica Chiovitte, Annamarie Hill, and Mindy Dertinger; Factsheets were designed by MK-MDT creative consultant, Brooke Lees.
+Melissa Blind and Andrine Lemieux, Jessica Chiovitte, Annamarie Hill, and Mindy Dertinger; Factsheets were designed by MK-MDT Communications Coordinator, Brooke Metz.